Top Articles

 February 14, 20242 min read

-The festival, which sold out in days last year, was expecting 35,000 music revellers at the Sunshine Coast Stadium Precinct on May 5.
+The festival, which sold out in days last year, was expecting 35,000 revellers at the Sunshine Coast Stadium Precinct on May 5.

 A vicious cycle for ticket sales